×

 1 Specifies the catalog CR, such as redhat-operators.yaml.

-Creating a pull secret for catalogs hosted on a secure registry
+Creating a pull secret for catalogs hosted on a private registry

-If you want to use a catalog that is hosted on a secure registry, such as Red Hat-provided Operator catalogs from registry.redhat.io, you must have a pull secret scoped to the openshift-catalogd namespace.
-For more information, see "Creating a pull secret for catalogs hosted on a secure registry".
+If you want to use a catalog that is hosted on a private registry, such as Red Hat-provided Operator catalogs from registry.redhat.io, you must have a pull secret scoped to the openshift-catalogd namespace.

 Prerequisites